castlelemongrab/iniedit/README.md

 The `iniedit` utility is a small program for adding, updating, and deleting sections and/or entries in Common INI Format files.
-It provides a Javascript API and command-line interface, and allows for conditional criteria to be specified as preconditions for any section modifiction, addition, or deletion operation.
+It provides a Javascript API and command-line interface, and allows for conditional criteria to be specified as preconditions for any section modification, addition, or deletion operation.

 This repository is a work in progress and absolutely should not be used in